alvestrand/simulcast-ssrc/draft-alvestrand-mmusic-simulcast-ssrc.md

 carrying some attribute is required by the "a=ssrc" syntax, and sending the cname is compatible with what has been done in other instances.

-The list of SSRCs used is declared in an attribute with the FID (Flow Identification) semantic, as defined in {{RFC5888}}.
+The list of SSRCs used is declared in an attribute with the SIM (Simulcast) semantic, which is registered by this memo.

 The order of SSRCs in the a=ssrc-group attribute MUST match the order of the rid attributes in the corresponding streams in the "send" part of the